momentohq/public-dev-docs/docs/develop/basics/02-client-configuration-objects.md

 ### Lambda

 `Configurations.Lambda` is a configuration that is available in some SDKs, and is optimized for the AWS Lambda environment.
-It has configuration settings designed to pre-warm the client on Lambda cold starts, and to ensure the connection is re-established proactively if a Lambda remains idle for long enough for the connection to time out.
+It has configuration settings designed to pre-warm the client on Lambda function cold starts, and to ensure the connection is re-established proactively if a Lambda function remains idle long enough for the connection to time out.

 <SdkExampleTabs snippetId={'API_ConfigurationLambda'} />